psychemedia/storytelling-notes/welsh_gypsy_folk_tales.md

 No. 12.
 O Trin Rasaia (The Three Priests) pp.49-58

-??No number 13; or miscount becuase of compunded nature of 12??
+??No number 13; or miscount because of compunded nature of 12??

 https://archive.org/details/journalgypsylore3rdsv1-1922/page/n118/mode/1up
 Collected and Edited by John Sampson